-Does nature really contain medicine?
+Does nature contain medicine?
 Ancient healers sure thought so.

-It may surprise some to hear that even some of our most powerful pharmaceuticals are manufactured from or even synthesized to mimic plant-and fungus-based medicines.
+It may surprise some to hear that even some of our most potent pharmaceuticals are manufactured from or even synthesized to mimic plant-and fungus-based medicines.

 Yet, there’s still plenty of powers deep within plants—whether healing herbs or foods—that are overlooked for their healing potential nowadays.

 One of these such understated healing sources comes in the form of antioxidants.
 And one of the most antioxidant-rich plants we’ve ever known is green tea—along with one of its most potent antioxidants, EGCG.

 WHAT DOES EGCG STAND FOR – AND WHAT IS IT?

 If antioxidants are considered amazing natural nutrients, then EGCG should be regarded as one of the best.

 EGCG stands for “epigallocatechin gallate.”

 There may be many analogs, derivatives, or close relatives of this antioxidant too, which go by slightly different names.
 These can include epigallocatechin-3-gallate, epigallocatechin, or even epicatechin.
 Each of these may, or tend to, have similar benefits and actions as each other.